DePayFi/web3-exchanges/README.md

 This library applies slippage strategies to amounts for the following combinations:

 - If `amountOutMin` is provided, slippage is applied to `amountIn`.
+- If `amountOut` is provided, slippage is applied to `amountInMax`.

 ### Auto Slippage